WANT BETTER SKIN? SWITCH TO A CLEANSER THAT DOES THIS.

 Step 1: Cleanse

-Use a cleanser that’s right around a 5.5 pH level.
-Think of this step as laying the foundation – without it, the other building blocks of a skincare routine can’t work effectively.
+Use a cleanser that’s right around a 5.5 pH level, the best pH level for face wash.
+Think of selecting the right face wash pH level as laying the foundation – without it, the other building blocks of a skincare routine can’t work effectively.

 Step 2: Treat